 The Computer Room Centers at the Riverfront Library and Grinton I. Will Branch offer personal computers which have word processing, spreadsheet and resume-writing software.
 Computers are also available at the Crestwood Branch.

 B&W and Color printing is available in the Computer Rooms.
 Cost for printing is 15 cents per page in B&W and 50 cents per page in Color.
 There is one scanner available in the computer room at the Riverfront Library and one at the Grinton I. Will Branch.
 Computer classes are given at all three branches.
 Class schedules are listed here.

 Copy Machines are available at all branches.
-The fee is 15 cents per black and white copy and accepts coins and bills up to 1 dollar.
+The fee is 15 cents per black and white copy.
+Color copies are 50 cents and are available at Riverfront and Will libraries.
+All machines accepts coins and bills up to 1 dollar.

 Riverfront Library accepts your book, CD, DVD, and video game donations!

 - Receipt provided upon request.

 - All donations become the property of Riverfront Library.

 - Donors may not specify the use to which donations are put.

 - Riverfront Library does not purchase private collections.